 So, you want to raise chickens but you have absolutely no idea where to begin.
-In this post I will tell you how I began my adventure with raising chickens and show you how to begin your own chicken journey as well.
+In this post, I will tell you how I began my adventure with raising chickens and show you how to begin your own backyard chicken endeavor.

-It was about 10 years ago when I first thought about keeping chickens.
-I had never had chickens before nor was I raised around them.
+It was about 10 years ago when the thought of keeping chickens first crossed my mind.
+I never had chickens before, nor was I raised around them.
 My grandparents had a farm where they raised produce and pigs.
-I visited every summer but that was the extent of my country upbringing.
-I had a pretty good handle on how to garden and grow crops but as to livestock, I had to start from square one.
+I visited every summer, that was the extent of my country upbringing.
+I had a good handle on how to garden and grow crops, as to livestock, I had to start from square one.

-In a world where we can buy literally everything we need at the store I waned to have a say as to where my food comes from.
+In a world where we can buy literally everything we need at the store, I waned to have a say as to where my food came from.
 I wanted to have farm fresh eggs and a garden where I could grow organic produce for my family.
-I did research on gardening and how to cultivate this hard red clay that we have here in Tennessee into something useful.
+I also needed guidence on how to cultivate hard red clay here in Tennessee.

-I found through this endeavor that soil conditioning and fertilizer in the form of manure is a good place to start.
-I also found out that chicken poop in particular is the best from of fertilizer.
-Chicken as opposed to cow or horse manure does not contain seeds because chickens process everything they eat.
-Due to their grinding organ, the gizzard all seeds are broken down into usable fuel for a garden.
-Cow and horses’s on the other hand do not process all the seeds they eat resulting in fertile weed seeds for your garden.
-So in order to have the homestead and garden that I wanted I had to get chickens.
+I found through this endeavor, soil conditioning and fertilizer in the form of manure is a good place to start.
+I also found out that chicken manure is the best from of fertilizer.
+Chicken, as opposed to cow or horse manure does not contain seeds, chickens process everything they consume.
+Due to the grinding organ, the gizzard, all seeds are broken down into usable fuel for a garden.
+Cow and horses on the other hand do not process all the seeds they eat, resulting in fertile weed seeds for your garden.
+In order to have the homestead and garden I wanted, I had to get chickens.
 Thus stated the adventure with my backyard divas.

 Why do you want chickens?

-If you are reading this blog post you have already decided that you want to get chickens.
+If you are reading this blog post, you have already decided that you want to get chickens.
 This is the first and foremost thing to consider before getting your first flock.
-Keeping backyard chickens is very rewarding with many benefits but they do require daily care and attention.
-Knowing why you want to dedicate the time and resources required in keeping a backyard flock is very important.
+Keeping backyard chickens is very rewarding with many benefits.
+However, they do require daily care and attention.
+Knowing why you want to dedicate the time and resources required is very important.

 Know your zoning laws.

-Before you even look at coop designs and hatcheries you need to find out what your zoning laws require.
+Before you even look at coop designs and hatcheries, you need to find out what your zoning laws require.
 Every state has a different zoning law when it comes to livestock.
-Unlike a cat or dog, there are strict laws concerning pet chickens or as the state views them “livestock”.
-If you are in the city, if they are allowed, you will be limited to a small number of hens in your backyard, usually 6 or so, omitting roosters.
+Unlike a cat or dog, there are strict laws concerning pet chickens, the state views them as “livestock”.
+If you are in the city, if allowed, you will be limited to a small number of hens in your backyard, usually 6 or so, omitting roosters.
 Most city ordinances do not allow roosters per the noise issue.

-If you live in the county or country in your particular state then livestock is most likely permitted.
-But still you need to check your zoning laws to be sure of any and all restrictions.
+If you live in the county or country, livestock is most likely permitted.
+You still need to check your zoning laws to be sure of any and all restrictions.
 For example, I live in a rural county in East Tennessee.
-Although I am outside city limits I still have to abide by certain guidelines when keeping livestock.
-Such as my coops need to be at least 250 feet away from my neighbors front door, my animals must be contained by either a fence or pen attached to their coop, and I need to have a good waste management routine implemented to reduce both varmints and odors that may bother my neighbors.
-I have meet the requirements of all these stipulations and more.
-My girls coops are in our backyard which is enclosed by a 6 foot wood privacy fence.
-Their coops and pens are cleaned and maintained daily and I practice good manure management which aids in both good health for my girls and odor reduction.
+Although I am outside city limits, I have to abide by certain guidelines.
+For example, my coops need to be at least 250 feet away from my neighbor’s front door, my animals must be contained by either a fence or pen attached to their coop, and I need to have a good waste management routine implemented to reduce both varmints and odors that may bother my neighbors.
+I have met the requirements, stipulations and more.
+My girls’ coops are in our backyard, enclosed by a 6-foot wood privacy fence.
+Their coops and pens are cleaned and maintained daily, I practice good manure management, aiding in both good health and odor reduction.

 Do your research..Breeds, temperament, disposition.

-This is where you need to ask yourself what kind of chickens do you want?
-Do you want to keep a flock of chickens for eggs or do you want them for meat for the table?
+Ask yourself what kind of chickens you want?
+Do you want to keep a flock of chickens for eggs, or do you want them for meat?

 These are just a few of the questions to ask yourself.
-Of course chickens can offer much for then eggs and meat, they can be pets, forms of entertainment and as much of a companion as a family dog.
-The spectrum is so wide ranging when it comes to chickens that you can literally have your cake and eat it too.
+Of course, chickens can offer much more then eggs and meat, they can be pets, forms of entertainment and a companion like a family dog.
+The spectrum is so wide ranging when it comes to chickens, you can literally have your cake and eat it too.

-If eggs is what you want some of the best breeds for egg laying are Orphingtons, Australorps, Easter Eggers, Rhode Island Reds, Production Reds, Leghorns and Plymouth Rocks.
+For egg potential, the best layer breeds are Orpingtons, Australorps, Easter Eggers, Rhode Island Reds, Production Reds, Leghorns and Plymouth Rocks.

-As for meat chickens, typically any standard or large duel purpose bird will do.
+As for meat chickens, typically any standard or large dual-purpose bird will do.
 However, Cornish Crosses are typically chosen to meet this need.
-I do not raise chickens for meat so I am not educated enough to speak into this.
-There are many youtube and other sources on the net to help you get started on this path.
+I do not raise chickens for meat; thus, I am I am not able to speak into this.
+There are many YouTube and other sources on the net to help you get started on this path.

 Where to get your chicks?
 Hatcheries or Feed Store.

-After you have decided what purpose you want your chickens to fill you need to decide where to get them.
-I have purchased chicks from both feed stores such as Tractor Supply and Rural King and from hatcheries.
+After you have decided what purpose, you want your chickens to fill, you need to decide where to purchase chicks.
+I have purchased chicks from both feed stores and from hatcheries.
 There are pros and cons to both.
-I will list them below for your consideation.
+I will list them below for your consideration.

 Feed store chicks